► Pininfarina’s futuristic fuel cell racer

 ► Running gear by electric specialists GreenGT

-It looks like a Le Mans car from the future, it’s powered by hydrogen and it has a top speed of 186mph: meet the Pininfarina H2 Speed.
+It looks like a Le Mans car from the future, it’s powered by a hydrogen fuel cell that creates electricity fed to four electric motors, covers 0-62mph in 3.4 seconds and has a top speed of 186mph..

 It’s been created in a technical partnership with GreenGT, a Franco-Swiss specialist electric powertrain outfit (hence the Swiss and Italian flags on the bodywork).